-- 1. These are due to me by 6:00 AM the morning of the day when we begin discussing a new chapter, as indicated on the schedule and announced in class. - 2.
-Under no circumstances will they be accepted late.
+- 1. These are due to be completed by 6:00 AM the morning of the day when we begin discussing a new chapter, as indicated on the schedule and/or announced in class. - 2.
+Under no circumstances will they be accepted late. - 3.
+You can expect a reply that morning, or within 30 hours at the latest.
+After that time, an email inquiry is appropriate.